janhq/docs/blog/2024-03-25-data-is-a-moat.md

 categories: Research
 ---

-In the crowded AI landscape, OpenAI's ChatGPT stands out, not just for its capabilities but for its unique access to vast, original datasets.
+In the crowded AI landscape, OpenAI's ChatGPT stands out, not just for its capabilities but for its unique access to the pretrained dataset.
 This post explores the vital role of data in maintaining a competitive edge, focusing on OpenAI's strategic advantage through data ownership.

 ## Data: The Secret Weapon